Aavirash/r1-digital-painting-app/README.md

 - Accelerometer integration for dynamic effects
 - PTT button integration for screenshot capture and sharing

-## ImgBB Integration
+## Direct Email Integration

 When the user presses the PTT button, the app:

-1. Takes a screenshot of the current canvas
+1. Takes a screenshot of the current canvas as a data URL
 2. Prompts the user for their email address
-3. Sends the image data to the R1 system with instructions to:
+3. Sends the image data URL directly to the R1 system with instructions to:
-   - Upload the image to ImgBB using the provided API key
-   - Extract the public URL from the ImgBB response
-   - Send an email to the user with the public URL
+   - Send an email to the user with the image as an attachment
+   - No external API calls or uploads are required
-   - All processing is done securely by the R1 system (not through LLM)
+   - All processing is done securely by the R1 system

 ## Technical Implementation

 The app uses the R1 Creations SDK to communicate with the device:

 - `PluginMessageHandler` to send messages to the R1 system
-- Base64 encoding for image data transmission
-- ImgBB API for image hosting (API key: 1a2fc605085e16887ec98e57fce39914)
+- Canvas `toDataURL()` method for image capture
+- Direct data URL transmission (no external services)
-- Secure processing by the R1 system (no direct API calls from webview due to security restrictions)
+- Secure processing by the R1 system

 ## Files

 - `apps/app/src/main.js` - Main application logic
 - `R1_INSTRUCTIONS.md` - Detailed instructions for the R1 system
-- `test-imgbb-upload.js` - Example script demonstrating ImgBB API usage

 ## Setup